jameschch/Blazor.DynamicJavascriptRuntime.Evaluator/README.md

 context.alert("Gasmask");
 await (context as EvalContext).InvokeVoidAsync()
 ```
 - You can chain multiple javascript calls on separate lines with a single EvalContext.
-This makes sense for some "fluent" libraries like JQuery.
+This makes sense for some "fluent" libraries like jQuery.